QodeMaster/Sorting-Algorithms/README.md

 # Sorting-Algorithms

 This repository holds the code for the Sorting Alogrithms website that gives you the option to visualize BubbleSort, MergeSort, QuickSort, HeapSort and RadixSort(using buckets).
-You can select between tow themes: the standard theme with blue staples or the rainbow theme.
+You can select between two themes: the standard theme with blue staples or the rainbow theme.

 Sorting Algorithm webpage URL:
 (Use FireFox or Chrome for the best experience) https://qodemaster.github.io/Sorting-Algorithms/